 From speaking zero English to winning the 2018 Outstanding Young Educator Award.
 This is what Julian Cortes, Norman Rockwell Elementary School, has achieved so far in his life.

 Peter Kirk Elementary School

-This project would rebuild and enlarge Peter Kirk Elementary School.
-The new school would have the capacity to serve 690 students under the smaller K-3 class sizes to be funded by the state.
+This project will rebuild and enlarge Peter Kirk Elementary School.
+The new school will have the capacity to serve 690 students.
 This is 190 more than the current building could serve with reduced class sizes.
 The Long-Term Facilities Task Force recommended this project.

 Architect: Studio Meng Strazzara

 Capacity: 690 students